Takayama Itinerary: Travel Back in Time to Old Japan (2024)

 Begin your second day in Takayama with a stroll through the Miyagawa Morning Market.

-Located next to the Miyagawa River, this farmers’ market has been around since the Edo period (1603 – 1868).
+Located next to the Miyagawa River, this farmers’ market has existed since the Edo period (1603 – 1868).
 It sells fresh fruits and vegetables.
-The market is also a great place to buy local handicrafts and sample locally-made snacks.
+The market is also a great place to buy local handicrafts and sample locally made snacks.

 2. Yoshijima Heritage House